-Nonprofit events can be great for raising funds or community awareness, but they are also hotspots for potential legal issues, such as copyright infringement.
-Copyright infringement can occur when your nonprofit uses copyrighted material at an event without permission from the copyright holder.
+Nonprofit special events can be great for raising funds or community awareness, but they are also hotspots for potential legal issues, such as copyright infringement.
+Copyright infringement can occur when a nonprofit uses copyrighted material at an event without permission from the copyright holder.
+This article will look at the likely circumstances in which even a well-intentioned nonprofit might run into legal trouble, and how to avoid this eventuality.

 One major way that nonprofits can be at risk for copyright infringement at events is when using music such as a live band, as entertainment, playing music over speakers, or selling CDs to raise money.
 Another way that nonprofits risk copyright infringement is by showing a movie or television show at an event.
 Some schools, for instance, hold a movie and popcorn night in order to raise funds.
 What's wrong with this?

 In order to use music, movies, or television shows legally, a nonprofit needs to get permission from the copyright holder.
-Oftentimes, getting permission includes paying a fee; and because there’s a fee, many nonprofits try to use the copyrighted material for free, hoping they won’t get caught.
+Oftentimes, getting permission includes paying a fee; and because there's a fee, many nonprofits try to use the copyrighted material for free, either hoping they won't get caught or assuming they're covered by some exception.

-But nonprofits do not have immunity from copyright laws simply because they’re nonprofits.
-It is therefore important to be aware of the copyright laws and know how to navigate them.
+But nonprofits do not have immunity from copyright laws simply because they're nonprofits.
 Before your nonprofit hosts its next movie night or concert, consider the following options for dealing with copyright law concerns.

 The public domain is where copyrighted material goes when the copyright has expired.
 Material that lands there is free for anyone to use.